stmilne/icds_docs_v2/docs/accounts/accounts.md

-To access newer hardware including GPUs, to run jobs without risk of pre-emption, and to run with wall times longer than the 48-hour limit on the open queue, users must pay for comput time.
+To access newer hardware including GPUs, to run jobs without risk of pre-emption, and to run with wall times longer than the 48-hour limit on the open queue, users must pay for compute time.

 There are two ways to pay for compute time on Roar:  credit accounts, and allocations.